kuzzleio/kuzzle/doc/2/guides/advanced/debugging/index.md

 Debug Modules are modules of Kuzzle that are exposed through the [Debug Controller](/core/2/api/controllers/debug) actions and allows you to better understand what is happening on your instance and helps you debug your instance live.

-Debug Modules have nothing to do with the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/v8) and are perfectly safe to use since they do not expose the debugger directly, whereas the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/v8) could be used to execute code remotely which is why access to the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/v8) is disabled by default in the config and should only be enabled when you need to take memory snapshot, use breakpoint, the cpu profiler, etc.
+Debug Modules are not related to the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/v8) and perfectly safe to use.
+They do not expose the debugger directly, whereas the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/v8) could be used to execute code remotely which is why access to the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/v8) is disabled by default.
+It should only be enabled when you need to take memory snapshot, use breakpoint, the cpu profiler, etc...

 ## Debug Kuzzle remotely using the Debug Controller and the Chrome Inspector